MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 [Learn more about Moving Platform Mode](/hololens/hololens2-moving-platform)

-## Where do I get the SDK?

-The Moving Platform SDK is downloadable via the [Mixed Reality Feature Tool](/mixed-reality-docs/mr-dev-docs/develop/unity/welcome-to-mr-feature-tool.md).
-The Moving Platform SDK supports language projections for C# and C++, allowing developers to develop applications for Win32 or UWP platforms.

 ## Conceptual Overview

 For mixed reality systems to work correctly, the headset must be tracked relative to the environment.
 This relative tracking allows the graphics to be rendered such that they appear to the user of the headset to be solidly locked in the environment.
 Tracking is usually achieved by combining poses that are calculated using outward-looking cameras and measurements from the Inertial Measurement Unit (IMU).
 This method works well when the environment is in the inertial frame of reference.
 Small effects, like planetary motion, are usually neglected.